LogicMonitor recognized as a Customers' Choice by Gartner Peer Insights™ in 2024 Gartner Voice of the Customer for Observability platforms.

 PostgreSQL is released under a modified version of the MIT license known as the PostgreSQL License.
 This is a permissive free and open-source license, allowing users a great deal of flexibility in how they can use and modify the software.

 As a result, PostgreSQL remains one of the most popular open-source databases in the world, with a large community support base of many users, enterprise admins, and application developers.
-However, there tend to be more community contributions to the MySQL and MariaDB ecosystems.
+However, there are more community contributions to the MySQL and MariaDB ecosystems.

 Use cases